 Personally, I didn’t find this hike too strenuous or difficult by any stretch of the imagination and believe it is one that most could easily do.

-Furthermore, getting to the trail head is quite easy from Halls Gap.
+Furthermore, getting to the trailhead of the Mount Rosea hike is quite easy and easy drive from Halls Gap.

 Take Mount Victory Road (which becomes Northern Grampians Road) for a few kilometres and take a left at Silverband Road.